Jerry Brown wraps a 5-decade history in California politics

 Brown again ran unsuccessfully for president in 1980, with a slogan that reflected the same sensitivities he has today: “Protect the Earth, serve the people, explore the universe.”

-After losing a bid for U.S. Senate in 1982, he traveled abroad, re-entering politics as California Democratic Party chairman and, in 1992, seeking the presidency for a third time and losing to Bill Clinton.
+After losing a bid for the U.S. Senate in 1982, he traveled abroad, re-entering politics as California Democratic Party chairman and, in 1992, seeking the presidency for a third time and losing to Bill Clinton.
 He returned to elected office six years later as Oakland mayor then became state attorney general.
 In 2011, he won the governorship, and his political comeback was complete.

 He prefers the second two terms to the first.